Pan-Canadian-Genome-Library/molecular-data-submission-workflow/README.md

   - **Required**: `file_metadata.tsv`, `analysis_metadata.tsv`
   - **Optional**: `workflow_metadata.tsv`, `read_group_metadata.tsv`, `experiment_metadata.tsv`, `specimen_metadata.tsv`, `sample_metadata.tsv`
   - All metadata files must be in tab-separated (TSV) format
-  - Files must comply with the your study cumstom data model, which is the combination of PCGL Base and Extentions Data Model.
+  - Files must comply with the Custom data model of your study, which is the combination of PCGL Base and Extentions Data Model.
 For the latest version of the PCGL Base Data Model, please see the [latest release folder](https://drive.google.com/drive/u/1/folders/1vfNA7ajwh3WKkbVmswb6j9TuWKxaN9bB).

 ### Environment Setup

 1. **Install Nextflow**:

    ```bash
    curl -s https://get.nextflow.io | bash
    mv nextflow ~/bin/ # or add to your PATH
    ```
+> [!NOTE]
+> If you are new to Nextflow, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
+Make sure to test your setup before running the workflow on actual data.

 2. **Install Container Engine**:
    - **Docker**: Follow [Docker installation guide](https://docs.docker.com/get-docker/)